 Help citizens and stakeholders understand agency performance.

 4. Agencies are finding ways to respond faster and be available to customers for more hours of the day, through chatbots and artificial intelligence.

 Early chatbot technology struggled to meet customer expectations and business needs, and often failed at delivering an authentic customer experience.
 But, times have changed.

-New AI-powered chatbots embedded in messaging apps, and in social media platforms like Facebook and Twitter, fill a convenience need for citizens and customers.
+New AI-powered chatbots embedded in messaging apps, and in social media platforms like Facebook and X, formerly Twitter, fill a convenience need for citizens and customers.

 That means instant answers for customers via text message and fewer people sitting on hold waiting for answers in a contact center.
 The benefits are:

 Agencies being able to respond to more people faster for more hours of the day.